lalawue/mooncake/docs/language.md

 ### metamethod

-only support these class/instance metamethod, and some of them only effective in latest Lua version.
+only support these class/instance metamethod, and some of them only take effect in latest Lua version.

 ```lua
   "__add",